 The frequency distribution analysis provides additional insight into the structural differences between SARAH-3 and GMet SD.
 Figure 3.10 presents the zonal frequency distributions of daily zonal SD over the full paired period (1990–2024).
 Across all zones, both datasets exhibit broadly similar unimodal distributions, with peaks shifting systematically from higher values in the northern Savannah to lower values in the Forest zone, reflecting the well-known latitudinal gradient in cloudiness and moisture availability over the region.
 This spatial consistency indicates that SARAH-3 successfully captures the large-scale climatic controls on sunshine duration.

 However, important distributional differences emerge.
 In all zones, SARAH-3 distributions are systematically shifted toward higher sunshine duration values relative to GMet, as evidenced by higher zonal means and upper-percentile ranges.
 For example, in the Savannah zone, the mean SD is ~ 8.32 h day⁻¹ in SARAH-3 compared to ~ 7.51 h day⁻¹ in GMet, with the SARAH-3 P10 - P90 (10th and 90th percentiles) range extending further into high-sunshine conditions.
-Similar rightward shifts are observed in the Transitional, Forest, and Coastal Savannah zones.
+Similar shifts to larger SD values are observed in the Transitional, Forest, and Coastal Savannah zones.
 This consistent displacement suggests a systematic positive bias in SARAH-3, particularly in moderate-to-high sunshine regimes.